brycewray/hugo-site/content/posts/2020/09/goodbye-hello-part-4.md

 As the days went by, a pattern emerged from the Speedlify results.
 While it didn't *always* win, the Render microsite *usually* won---this, despite the [vaunted advantages of Vercel's Global Edge Network](https://vercel.com/blog/new-edge-dev-infrastructure).[^1]

 Having determined early on that I would let the data be my guide, I found the case to be narrow, but clear, for Render.
-And, so, late yesterday (UTC), my site was back on Render for the first time since that initial, one-day ride in late June.
+And, so, yesterday, my site was back on Render for the first time since that initial, one-day ride in late June.

 Of course, as is now achingly clear, whether I will let it *stay* there remains to be seen.